daisybutler/Colour-Splash-project02/README.md

 ### **Tester**

-The tester page contains the **colour tester tool.** The tool had **three controls,** 'Refresh', 'Share' and 'Help', intuitively placed in the top right hand corner to replicate the conventional positioning of game controls.
+The tester page contains the **colour tester tool.** The tool had **four controls,** 'Ideas', 'Refresh', 'Share' and 'Help', intuitively placed in the top right hand corner to replicate the conventional positioning of game controls.

 The **'Refresh'** **control** reloads the page so that the current colour selections made by the user are removed and the page becomes a fresh palette.
 Since the user may click this by accident and risk losing a colour selection, a **warning modal** pops up asking the user to confirm or cancel the refresh.
 Intuitive colour coding for 'cancel' as red and 'yes, refresh' as green.

 The **'Share'** **control** allows the user to export their current colour selection in text format to save on their device and refer back to after then have exited the site.
+The download will appear on the user's device as 'colour-combination.txt'.

 The **'Help'** **control** is linked to a **help modal** which pops up with **detailed instructions** as to how to use the tool should they not figure it out intuitively (perhaps less tech savvy people).
 The instructions are broken down in to **3 steps** to make it simple and easy to remember. **'Swatch' and 'color-picker' images** have been added after each reference since one test user for the developing website did not understand what these terms referred to.
 The modal can be easily closed using the **green 'Got it!' button.**